Larry Hess CPA

 Independent contractors are businesses

-The first thing to know about being an independent contractor (self-employed person) is that, under both federal and New Mexico tax law you are considered to be in business and you are self employed.
-That means that in addition to federal and state income taxes, you owe self-employment tax on the profit from your business and New Mexico gross receipts tax on your sales.
+The first thing to know about being an independent contractor (consultants, freelancers, gig workers, Internet influencers and creators, sole proprietors and other self-employed people) is that, under New Mexico tax law you are considered to be engaged in business.
+That means that in addition to federal and state income taxes, you must register with the N.M.
+Taxation & Revenue Dept., report your total sales and possibly owe New Mexico gross receipts tax on your sales and the IRS self-employment tax on the profit from your business.

 Also read